 This wonderful 1km-long sweep of golden-white sand sheltered by a pair of steep-sided promontories is now punctuated by around fifteen restaurants-cum-hut ventures and one proper hotel.
 This is the longest and broadest of Gokarna’s beaches, and with decent surf too, though the water can be dangerous.

-Inspired by our best beaches of India?
-Feel free to check our tailor made 12-day travel tour Dropdown content.
+Inspired by our best beaches in India?
+Feel free to check our tailor-made 12-day tour of India.

 If you prefer to plan and book your trip to India without any effort and hassle, use the expertise of our local travel experts to make sure your trip will be just like you dream it to be.

 Ready for a trip to the beaches of India?
 Check out the snapshot Rough Guide to India.
 If you travel further, read more about the most beautiful places in India and the best things to do in India .
 For inspiration use the India itineraries from The Rough Guide to India and our local travel experts.
 A bit more hands-on, learn about getting there, getting around the country and where to stay once you are there.

 We may earn a commission when you click on links in this article, but this doesn’t influence our editorial standards.
 We only recommend services that we genuinely believe will enhance your travel experiences.